PlagueFPS/cod-zombies/README.md

 This website was created because while there are plenty of video guides that can help guide you, they can quickly fall out of date, with usually no follow-up videos.
 Therefore, this website exists as a consistent and reliable resource for players to access the most up-to-date information on their favorite quests, maps, and zombies.

+## Supporting This Project
+If you find this website helpful, please consider supporting it by [donating](https://ko-fi.com/codzombiesguides).
+Any amount is appreciated and will help keep the website running and updated.